HollyMccoy/CSE_project/README.md

 ![Screen Shot 2021-04-21 at 5 31 05 PM](https://user-images.githubusercontent.com/57106938/115623596-64e73e00-a2c7-11eb-860c-f99ac6913e6c.png)

 Overall accuracy: 86%
+This specific model can be found in the models folder.

 The lambda code to set up both databases (classification and correlation) can be found in the awsLambda folder.